rushabhhh/Vibent/README.md

 **A Decentralized Social (DeSoc) Platform for Authentic Skills & Connections**

 ## 🚀 Overview
 Today’s social and professional platforms (LinkedIn, Instagram, etc.) are filled with **fake credentials, inflated achievements, and shallow engagement**.
-Recruiters can’t verify claims, and communities struggle to identify authentic talent.
+Anyone can post ‘I won XYZ hackathon’ on LinkedIn — but how do you know it’s real?”
+Certificates can be faked, edited, or borrowed from a friend.
+Achievements are inflated, credentials unverifiable.
+Recruiters, communities, and networks are left guessing.

 We’re solving this with **Proof of Talent** and **Proof of Vibe**, two on-chain primitives for the future of decentralized society: